andythehood/playground-vscodeext/README.md

 The Data Transformer Playground requires internet access to the Data Transformer Playground server at https://datatransformer-playground.web.app.

-Playgrounds, scripts and variables defintions are stored in a local, workspace specific, storage location where the extension has read/write access.
+Playgrounds, scripts and variables definitions are stored in a local, workspace specific, storage location where the extension has read/write access.
 By default, this is the location defined by the Workspace's ExtensionContext.storageUri setting.
 Please see the Visual Studio Code documentation for [Data Storage](https://code.visualstudio.com/api/extension-capabilities/common-capabilities#data-storage) for more information.

 The default playground location can be overridden using the `datatransformer.playground.playgroundStorageLocation` extension setting.